HarbinClinic/prtg-webexteams-gateway/README.md

 [Create an HTTP triggered function in Azure](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-python)

-1. Clone this repository and replace the default Function's '__init__.py' with the one from the repository.
+1. Clone this repository and replace the default Function's "__init__.py" with the one from the repository.
 2. Populate the WEBEX_WEBHOOK_URL constant with the Webhook URL from App Hub.
-3. Deploy the modified function.
+3. Deploy the modified Function to Azure.
 4. Add a Function Key to protect the Function abuse and make note of the key.

 ### PRTG